dusty-nv/ros_deep_learning/README.md

 # Deep Learning Nodes for ROS/ROS2
-This repo contains deep learning inference nodes and camera/video streaming nodes for ROS/ROS2 with support for Jetson Nano/TX1/TX2/Xavier NX/AGX Xavier and TensorRT.
+This repo contains deep learning inference nodes and camera/video streaming nodes for ROS/ROS2 with support for NVIDIA **[Jetson Nano / TX1 / TX2 / Xavier / Orin](https://developer.nvidia.com/embedded-computing)** devices and TensorRT.

 The nodes use the image recognition, object detection, and semantic segmentation DNN's from the [`jetson-inference`](https://github.com/dusty-nv/jetson-inference) library and NVIDIA [Hello AI World](https://developer.nvidia.com/embedded/twodaystoademo) tutorial, which come with several built-in pretrained networks for classification, detection, and segmentation and the ability to load customized user-trained models.